Author Simbi Animashaun

 Meetings will take place on the 3rd Sunday in January, March, May, July, September, & November.

 *Note: Beginning December 2022, there will be annual membership dues.
-It is $120 per year, which covers the cost of hosting book club meetings.
+It is $120 per year, which covers hosting book club meetings.
 Contact Simbi Animashaun if you need to set up a payment plan.
-Membership dues must be paid by January 1 via Zelle (216-264-9529) or PayPal.
+Annual membership dues must be paid by January 1 via Zelle (216-264-9529) or PayPal.

 2022-2023 Book Club Selections